vippsas/vipps-developers/vipps-test-environment.md

 Please search your mail, including the spam/junk folder if you do not find it.

 You can use this test user in the [Vipps test apps](#vipps-test-apps).

+You must log in with the test user in the test app before you can complete payments for that user.

 You may use the same test user on multiple devices.